GORS logo

 Reasons for joining GORS

-While writing up my PhD, I began looking for jobs both within academia and outside.
-I still enjoyed my subject, but started to feel I wanted a job that was more engaging on a day-to-day basis, one with a bit of drive and regular engagement with others.
-Part-time work in a university office while writing up confirmed that the wider world of work could be just as interesting as academic study!
-Finding OR in government fit my requirements perfectly - it gave me the rapidly changing, exciting environment I'd hoped for, but still required me to think analytically.
-It was also in the public sector - something that was essential for me to be properly motivated.
-I had very little knowledge of OR when entering GORS, but soon found out that this is very common - OR itself is a very cross-discipline area - and that my natural inclination towards structuring problems and complex situations fitted in very well.
+While writing up my PhD I began looking for jobs outside academia.
+I still enjoyed my subject but started to feel I wanted a job that was more engaging on a day-to-day basis, one with a bit of drive and that involved more working with other people.
+Finding OR in government fit my requirements perfectly: it gave me the rapidly changing, exciting environment I'd hoped for, but still required me to think analytically.
+It was also in the public sector, something that was essential for me to be properly motivated.
+I had very little knowledge of OR when entering GORS, but soon found out that this is very common - OR itself is a very cross-discipline subject - and that my natural inclination towards structuring problems and understanding complex situations fitted in very well.

 Career path and experience

-I began my GORS career working in a team responsible for the analysis of employment programmes for people on disability benefits.
-It involved wrestling with large (60 million+) databases to produce various statistical analyses and reports, and working in quite a high profile area at the time - welfare reform.
+I began my GORS career working in a team analysing employment programmes for people on disability benefits.
+It involved wrestling with large databases (60m+ records) to produce various statistical analyses and reports, and working in a high profile area: welfare reform.
 I also worked on projects using VBA to produce tools for front-line advisers.
-On promotion to GORS Level 2, I decided to try out something a bit different.
-I had a variety of options - pensions forecasting, economic modeling - but I decided to move to the Child Poverty Unit.
+On promotion I decided to try out something a bit different.
+I had a variety of options - pensions forecasting, economic modelling - but I decided to move to work on child poverty.
+My work involved managing an external research contract, playing a wider role overseeing evaluations of a variety of other activity across government, and providing ad-hoc analytical support and advice to other colleagues in the unit: advising on survey design; writing guidance to local authorities on the use of data; etc. I was then offered a role closer to the front-line services provided by the Department, and jumped at the opportunity.
+I worked on performance measurement and analysis, particularly around benefit fraud; this involved engagement with various operational staff as well as developing a rigorous analytical structure to our approach to measure development.
+My role also expanded to cover wider questions on how operational performance and cost-effectiveness should be monitored.

 Current role and responsibilities